DasIch/brownie/docs/guides/widgets.rst

-A lot of widgets know before update is called (given the number of steps) how much space they require, if this is the case for your widget you can implement :meth:`~brownie.terminal.progress.Widget.size_hint` so that it returns the required size, if you do so set :attr:`~brownie.terminal.progress.Widget.provides_size_hint` to ``True``.
+A lot of widgets know before update is called (given the number of steps) how much space they require, if this is the case for your widget you can implement :meth:`~brownie.terminal.progress.Widget.size_hint` so that it returns the required size.
 This allows the progress bar to allocate the size for your widget before any the other widgets are rendered.

 If it is not possible for your widget to determine the required space, for example because it relies on time, it can set the